Force over Distance: Chapter 18

 “I guess that explains why you’ve been MIA from—well, everywhere.”

 “Yeah.”
 Young fought down a stab of guilt.
 “I’m still not clear on how things are going to work if we can’t get more than fifteen feet away from each other.
-People are going to start to notice.”
+People’ll start to notice.”

-“Well, they’ve already started to notice, but it’s only going to get more obvious when you guys aren’t just sitting in the infirmary all day,” Eli murmured, “Especially since before, like, two weeks ago, you generally avoided each other like the plague.
+“Well, they’ve already noticed, but it’s only going to get more obvious when you guys aren’t just sitting in the infirmary all day,” Eli murmured, “Especially since before, like, two weeks ago, you avoided each other like the plague?
 Word’s already spread about the drinking thing.”

 Young rolled his eyes.